espruino/EspruinoDocs/tutorials/Web NFC.md

 Simply click one of the buttons while in NFC range of the Puck.js (eg your phone buzzes), and when you exit NFC range of the device the relevant LED will light.

+**Note:** Old versions of Web NFC used `NDEFWriter`.
+If you get a `ndef.write is not a function` error, you'll need to update your browser.

 Android app
 ------------